ncravino/stencil/README.md

 # License

-Shrew is free to use, modify, and distribute under the terms of the BSD 3-Clause Clear License.
+Stencil is free to use, modify, and distribute under the terms of the BSD 3-Clause Clear License.
 See [LICENSE.md](LICENSE.md) for details.

 # Examples